ElmoDFGD/ElmoRim/README.md

 ### Starting the Game

- - Navigate to the installation folder and locate *ModOrganizer.exe* and launch it.
+ - Navigate to the installation folder and launch *ModOrganizer.exe*.
   If a message: *Registry Key does not match* appears, press *Yes*.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.

  - Launch the *ElmoRim* executable in MO2